 Rachel B. Vogelstein

 From 2009 to 2012, Ms. Vogelstein was Director of Policy and Senior Advisor in the Office of Global Women's Issues within the Office of the Secretary of State at the U.S. Department of State.
-In this capacity, she advised Secretary Hillary Rodham Clinton and Ambassador Melanne Verveer, the first-ever U.S. ambassador-at-large for global women's issues, on a range of foreign policy issues related to the advancement of women.
-She also represented the State Department as a member of the White House Council on Women and Girls.
+In this capacity, she advised then-Secretary Hillary Rodham Clinton and Ambassador Melanne Verveer, the first-ever U.S. ambassador-at-large for global women's issues, on a range of foreign policy issues related to the advancement of women.
+She also represented the U.S. Department of State as a member of the White House Council on Women and Girls.
+Following her tenure at the State Department, she served as the Director of Women's and Girls' Programs in the Office of Hillary Rodham Clinton at the Clinton Foundation, where she oversaw the development of the No Ceilings initiative and provided guidance on domestic and global women's issues.

 Ms. Vogelstein graduated magna cum laude from Barnard College, Columbia University and cum laude from Georgetown Law School, where she was executive editor of the Georgetown Law Journal.
 Following law school, Ms. Vogelstein clerked for the Honorable Thomas L. Ambro on the United States Court of Appeals for the Third Circuit.
 She is a recipient of the Secretary of State's Superior Honor Award and a National Association of Women Lawyers Award.